microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/choose-authentication-providers.md

 ## Next steps

 - For code samples that show you how to use the Microsoft identity platform to secure different application types, see [Microsoft identity platform code samples (v2.0 endpoint)](/azure/active-directory/develop/sample-v2-code).
-- Authentication providers require an client ID.
+- Authentication providers require a client ID.
 You'll want to [register your application](https://entra.microsoft.com/) after you set up your authentication provider.
 - Let us know if a required OAuth flow isn't currently supported by voting for or opening a [Microsoft Graph feature request](https://aka.ms/graphrequests).